Skip to Main Content

 libraries in CambridgeCambridge University is full of libraries!
 They are spread across the city in colleges, departments, museums, research centres and there is the distinctively shaped University Library.

 You may choose to borrow books, access online journal articles, or get support, encouragement and guidance from library staff.
 They will be keen to help you, so do take the opportunity to connect with them early on in your course.
+You could do this by signing up for a library orientation or induction session, which are offered by most libraries.
 Libraries offer a wide range of services and it is likely that as a Cambridge University student you will use library services during your course.

 Cambridge University Libraries are always open online.

-With your Raven login and using iDiscover you can access more than 800,000 e-books, 120,000 e-journal titles and 400 databases.
-In addition, the Cambridge Digital Library has more than 500,000 images of more than 35,000 objects from our world-class collections freely available to everyone.
+You can access more than 800,000 e-books, 120,000 e-journal titles and 400 databases when logging into iDiscover using your Raven log in.
+In addition, the Cambridge Digital Library has over 500,000 images of more than 35,000 objects from our world-class collections freely available to everyone.

-Lots more information about our services are available on the University Library website and if you have questions you can email library@lib.cam.ac.uk.
+Lots more information about our services is available on the University Library website and if you have questions you can email library@lib.cam.ac.uk.

 Libraries across Cambridge contribute to a series of online resources to help you find what you are looking for.
 Cambridge LibGuides are available for different libraries, different subject areas, types of resource (such as e-books, newspapers, or official publications such as parliamentary papers), and skills such as reference management.
 In addition, many college libraries have dedicated pages on college websites.